 Canyoning in Passy & Sallanches: Adventure in the Heart of the Alps

-Craving adrenaline and wild nature?
-Nestled at the foot of Mont Blanc, the communes of Passy and Sallanches offer a truly exceptional playground for canyoning.
-With Yaute Canyon, explore alpine torrents, descend by rappel along spectacular waterfalls, slide on natural chutes, and plunge into crystalline pools.
+Looking for adrenaline and wild nature?
+Nestled at the foot of Mont-Blanc, the villages of Passy and Sallanches offer an exceptional playground for canyoning.

-Whether with family, as a beginner, or as an experienced adventurer, our routes adapt to all levels for an experience of 100 % safety and 100 % thrills.
+Whether you are with family, a beginner, or an experienced adventurer, our canyoning routes suit all levels — 100% safety and 100% fun!

 Our Canyoning Routes around Passy and Sallanches